hitzseb/wallet/README.md

 This will remove any previously compiled files and dependencies, and should help to resolve any errors you may be experiencing.

 ## application.properties
-Note that the file applications.properties is missing and you'll have to add it.
-Here's an example with the neccesary properties:
+Note that the file applications.properties is missing, and you'll have to add it.
+Here's an example with the necessary properties:
 ```
 server.error.include-message=always
 server.error.include-binding-errors=always